March 2014 Newsletter

 AND, the ENTIRE month of March is Margaret Mary (Margaret Jr.)’s huge month-long campaign “Luck of the Irish” to benefit her “Little Sister,” Yesenia Parker (young girl shot and paralyzed last year).
 There will be a winner every day and Margaret has scared up unbelievable prizes.

 Tuesday, April 15, a group of us will travel to the Ronald McDonald House in Long Island to prepare and serve the families housed there that particular evening.
 We went last year and it filled our hearts with great gratitude to be able to participate there.
 We are allowed ten people and have eight signed on so only two slots left.
-Please contact Tina Bilcher-Murphy right away if you want to snag those last two spots.
+Please contact Tina Bilcher-Murphy right away if you want to join this opportunity; there are five slots left to fill.
 Tina will give you details on how to get there, what to take, etc. The ingredients are bought here and transported; all preparation is done when we arrive on Long Island; no prepared food is allowed.
 We leave here around 3 p.m.
-Remember Tina’s e-mail is: email@example.com.
+Remember Tina’s e-mail is: firstname.lastname@example.org.

 Sunday, April 20 is Easter and Dawn Casale, Laura Altieri and their team will have prepared Easter baskets for disadvantaged kids in our community.
 Please contribute Easter basket goodies NOW so the baskets can be made up in plenty of time for the big day.
 You can drop contributions to Dawn at 399 Lenevar Avenue.